-- The aim of this policy is to set out how the mix and proportion of B Use Classes will be maintained in Mixed Use Employment Locations (MELs).
+- 2.58 The aim of this policy is to set out how the mix and proportion of B Use Classes will be maintained in Mixed Use Employment Locations (MELs) in terms of the planning permissions for comprehensive redevelopment granted in these locations in accordance with Core Strategy Policy 4 and relevant Core Strategy Strategic Site Allocations.
 MELs are sites within the borough, either formerly or in continuing industrial use, which were assessed by the Lewisham Employment Land Study (ELS) as older and poorer quality industrial uses with low employment densities, often incompatible with adjoining residential areas.
-The Core Strategy requires new developments on these sites to: - deliver a radical improvement in the physical quality of the urban environment - to attract further investment where the environment is poor and unemployment and levels of deprivation are high - to provide a proportion of floorspace within the B Use Class (office, workshops, industry and warehouses and storage). - 2.86 The policy deals with how a development may change over time with applications for changes of use considered in the context of the Core Strategy aims for these sites.
+The Core Strategy requires new developments on these sites to: - deliver a radical improvement in the physical quality of the urban environment - to attract further investment where the environment is poor and unemployment and levels of deprivation are high - to provide a proportion of floorspace within the B Use Class (office, workshops, industry and warehouses and storage). - 2.59 The policy deals with how a development may change over time with applications for changes of use considered in the context of the Core Strategy aims for these sites.

-Mixed use employment locations
+Mixed use employment locations (MEL)

-- 1. The Council will require applications for changes of use of B Use Class floorspace to ensure that these sites continue to meet the Core Strategy aims for high density mixed use development that contributes to the local economy and provides a range of local employment opportunities, including lower cost accommodation suitable for starter businesses.
-Core Strategy Policy 4 requires 20% of the built floorspace of mixed use developments on these sites to be in the B Use Class.
+- 1. The Council will require applications for changes of use of B Use Class floorspace delivered as part of the comprehensive redevelopment of these sites promoted in the Core Strategy, to ensure that these sites continue to meet the Core Strategy aims for high density mixed use development that contributes to the local economy and provides a range of local employment opportunities, including lower cost accommodation suitable for starter businesses.
+Core Strategy Policy 4 requires at least 20% of the built floorspace of mixed use developments on these sites to be in the B Use Class.
 Future changes of use should ensure that the proportion of B uses within the development does not fall below that which was originally granted permission in line with the aims of the Core Strategy. - 2.
-New development or proposals for a change of use, should ensure that a variety of uses continues to be provided that take advantage of the location which is close to central London, and that spaces are supplied in flexibly specified buildings that allow for the continued employment functioning of an area in line with Core Strategy Policy 4, for businesses in identified growth sectors such as business services, food and the creative industries. - 3.
-New proposals will need to be provided with an internal fit out to an appropriate level to ensure the deliverability and long term sustainability of the employment uses on the site and be designed to ensure future flexibility of use by a range of businesses in the B Use Classes in line with Core Strategy Strategic Site Allocations 2, 3, 4, 5. - 4.
-Proposals for changes of use of non residential floorspace to residential use will not be considered appropriate on MELs due to the need to ensure that the balance of uses on the site is retained.
+New development or proposals for a change of use in floorspace delivered as part of the comprehensive redevelopment of these sites promoted by the Core Strategy, should ensure that a variety of uses continues to be provided that take advantage of the location which is close to central London, and that spaces are supplied in flexibly specified buildings that allow for the continued employment functioning of an area in line with Core Strategy Policy 4, for businesses in identified growth sectors such as business services, food and the creative industries. - 3.
+New proposals will need to be provided with an internal fit out to an appropriate level to ensure the deliverability and long term sustainability of the employment uses on the site and be designed to ensure future flexibility of use by a range of businesses in the B Use Classes in line with Core Strategy Policy 4 and Core Strategy Strategic Site Allocations 2, 3, 4, 5. - 4.
+Proposals for changes of use of non residential floorspace to residential use delivered as part of the comprehensive redevelopment of these sites promoted by the Core Strategy will not be considered appropriate on MELs due to the need to ensure that the balance of uses on the site is retained.